ibm-cloud-docs/virtual-servers/vsi_configuring.md

 ## Locate your virtual server
 Find your virtual server in the Device List in the {{site.data.keyword.slportal}}.
 From the Device List, you can manage devices, upgrade devices, or generate bandwidth usage charts.
 For more information, see [Managing virtual servers](/docs/vsi?topic=virtual-servers-managing-virtual-servers).

+## Change your password
+Change your password using strong password guidelines.
+See [Managing usernames and passwords for a device](/docs/vsi?topic=virtual-servers-view-update-user-name-password-for-device#view-update-user-name-password-for-device)

+## Configure SSH
+SSH provides better security solution than password authentication.
+See [Getting started with SSH keys](docs/infrastructure/ssh-keys?topic=ssh-keys-getting-started-tutorial#getting-started-tutorial)

 ## Record IP addresses and credentials
 Keep a log of IP addresses and credentials for the server in a safe location so that you can access them quickly without having to log in to the {{site.data.keyword.slportal}}.